 At the Versailles Peace Conference, Marshall Foch argued that France needed control of the Rhineland.
 The new Bolshevik regime in Russia would no longer serve as a reliable ally of France, he said; the League of Nations would not really guarantee French security; German disarmament would not last; and, given all that, any Anglo-American military guarantees would fail to deter the Germans.
 The Anglo-Americans pinned their hopes on genuine German regime change and the League; reluctantly concurring, Clemenceau overruled Foch.
 When the United States Senate refused to ratify the Versailles Treaty, France could only turn to the construction of the Maginot Line system of fortifications, and to alliances with Poland and other central European states wary of Germany.
 France soon seized the coal-producing Ruhr district of Germany, as well, hoping to cripple German reindustrialization.

-These actions prevented the implementation of Churchill’s preferred postwar geopolitical strategy, which consisted of “ending the thousand-year strife between France and Germany” by “weaving Gaul and Teuton so closely together economically, socially, and morally as to prevent the occasion of new quarrels, and make old antagonism die in the realization of mutual prosperity and interdependence.”6 As early as 1923, he wrote, “no one could feel assured that a future generation would not see Europe laid in dust and ruin as it had been in this same quarrel as it had been more than once before.”7
+These actions prevented the implementation of Churchill’s preferred postwar geopolitical strategy, which consisted of “ending the thousand-year strife between France and Germany” by “weav[ing] Gaul and Teuton so closely together economically, socially, and morally as to prevent the occasion of new quarrels, and make old antagonisms die in the realisation of mutual prosperity and interdependence.”6 As early as 1923, he wrote, “no one could feel assured that a future generation would not see Europe laid in dust and ashes as it had been in this same quarrel as it had been more than once before.”7

 The Thread of Legitimacy